shivam091/personal-blog/privacy-policy.md

 - **Form Drafts**: To improve your experience, unsubmitted contact form data (such as your name, email, or message in progress) may be saved in your browser’s local storage.
 This data is stored **only on your device**, is not transmitted to me, and is cleared when you remove it from your browser.

-- **Contact Form**: If you submit the contact form, your name, email, and message are used solely to respond to your inquiry.
-This data is not sold or shared with third parties.
+- **Contact Form (Netlify Forms)**:
+  When you submit a message through the contact form, the information you provide (such as your name, email address, and message) is securely transmitted and stored by **Netlify Forms**, a service operated by Netlify, Inc.
+  This data is used only to respond to your inquiry and is accessible to me through Netlify’s dashboard.
+  Netlify may log metadata such as your IP address, browser, and timestamp for spam prevention and service reliability.
+  Data submitted through the form is processed according to [Netlify’s Privacy Policy](https://www.netlify.com/privacy/).
+  I do not share, sell, or reuse this data beyond replying to your message.

 ## How Information Is Used